Advantages of Bifacial Solar Panels

 Bifacial Solar Panels: The disadvantages

-- Glass is a heavyweight.
+• Glass is heavyweight.

 Bifacial vs. Monofacial solar panels

-Monofacial solar panels have one photovoltaic surface that can absorb light and transform it into renewable energy.
-Bifacial solar panels{ can|| are able to} take in sunlight on both sides and are smaller in size.
+Monofacial solar panels feature a single photovoltaic face that can absorb the sunlight, and then convert it to renewable energy.
+Bifacial solar panels{ can|| are able to} absorb sunlight from both sides and are smaller in size.

 Bifacial Solar Panel Design